Google API Keys

 Converting driving directions

-You can no longer simply paste in a Google Maps directions URL to get a GPX file or elevation profile.
-You have two options:
+If you want to paste a Google Maps directions URL into a GPS Visualizer form to get a GPX file or elevation profile, you have two options:

 (By the way, Google Earth KML files are completely unaffected by all of this!)